 - The Powerpoint SmartArt looked fine in 2009 when PM Prepcast was launched.
 But it looks a bit dated now in 2013-14.
 Different slide design could have helped.
 It's just a personal preference though because I see Powerpoints every day at work.

 - At the end of each lesson, a couple of practice questions could have been added to reinforce the concepts.

-When I recommend a product, I'm putting the credibility of this site at stake.
+When I recommend a product, I’m putting the credibility of this site at stake.
 Therefore, I recommend only those products that I genuinely believe will help people in achieving their goals.
-If you purchase this program, you'll be contributing toward the maintenance of this site and enabling me to bring more quality content your way.
+If you purchase this program through this page, you’ll be contributing toward the maintenance of this site and enabling me to bring more quality content your way.